Cogenesis of visible and dark sector asymmetry in a minimal seesaw framework: Asymmetry Generation

 Here, $\Gamma_{Dk}$ is the total decay rate for $N_{k}$ in the visible sector and is given as

-We work with the asusmption of hierarchy $M_1<<M_2<<M_3$, so that it is the decays of the $N_2$ that essentially determine the sought after asymmetries.
+We work with the assumption of hierarchy $M_1<<M_2<<M_3$, so that it is the decays of the $N_2$ that essentially determines the sought-after asymmetries.
 The expression for $CP$ asymmetry can be obtained by putting $k=2$ in Eq.(\ref{eq:cplep2}).

-The Feynman diagrams corresponding to the decay of $N_2$ into $l$ at the tree and loop level, that contribute to the CP asymmetry in the visible sector $(\epsilon_l)$ is given in Fig.~\ref{fig:scat2}.
+The Feynman diagrams corresponding to the decay of $N_2$ into $l$ at the tree and loop level that contribute to the CP asymmetry in the visible sector $(\epsilon_l)$ is given in Fig.~\ref{fig:scat2}.
 The analytical expressions for $\Gamma\text{'s}$ corresponding to various decay modes can be found in appendix~\ref{app:dr}.
 The expression for flavor asymmetry is given by

-Here, $x_j\equiv M_j^2/M_1^2$ , $h$ is a general coupling variable and the loop function $\xi(x)$ as derived in reference\cite{Blanchet:2008hg}is given by
+Here, $x_j\equiv M_j^2/M_1^2$ , $h$ is a general coupling variable, and the loop function $\xi(x)$ as derived in reference\cite{Blanchet:2008hg}is given by

 for ${x_j\gg x_i}$.
 Summing the value for total CP asymmetry associated to the decays of $N_2$ over all the lepton flavors is given as~\cite{Hagedorn:2017wjy}: